Tihamah: Flora

 The extensive sandy coastal plain (the Tihamah) is a hot and inhospitable area parallel to the Red Sea, and most of it, north of Zabid (Yemen), is devoid of trees.
-However, in a few places there is dense shrub composed almost exclusively of Acacia ehrenbergiana and it may be assumed that this was originally the dominant natural vegetation of the Tihamah.
+However, in a few places there is dense shrub composed almost exclusively of Vachellia flava and it may be assumed that this was originally the dominant natural vegetation of the Tihamah.
 Salvadora persica occurs in thickets, and there are odd trees of Balanites aegyptiaca and colonies of wild doum palm (Hyphaene thebaica), as well as planted date palms (Phoenix dactylifera).

 Archaeology

 Over sixteen megalithic menhirs were discovered by Edward Keall, director of the Royal Ontario Museum's Canadian Archaeological Mission near the village of Al-Mutaynah (ٱلْمُتَيْنَة) in the Tihami area.
 The stones were made of granite and weighted up to 20 t.
 Three of the upright stones measured around 8 ft tall with one fallen being over 20 m in length.
 Copper tools suggested to date to the same era as the construction of the stones were dated to around 2400 to 1800 BCE.
 An even more archaic lithic industry was found along with pottery sherds that were dated between 1200 and 800 BCE.